bagart/laradock_env/readme.md

     .
-    ├── laravel                # Project name, your project root │   ├── .git                    # Your git
+    ├── laravel                # Project name, your project root │   ├── .git                    # Your project .git
     │   ├── cmd                     # Console utils
     │   │   ├── app*                 # Your app commands
     │   │   ├── dev*                 # Your developer commands
-    │   │   ├── cloud*               # Your cloud env commands like (We use Kubernates)
+    │   │   ├── cloud*               # Your cloud env commands (We use Kubernates)
     -------------------------------------------------------------------------------------
     │   │   └── laradock            # Laradock_env root (THIS PROJECT)
     │   │       ├── .env*               # install with: cp .env_example .env